Vizzuality/CartoDB-Tutorials/basic-leaflet-map/README.md

 ### Upload your data

-1. You can drag both of the files you just downloaded directly onto your CartoDB admin page.
+1. You can drag both of the files you just downloaded (one being the fixed version containing a .PRJ file) directly onto your CartoDB admin page.
 From there, they will be uploaded and you should be given tables.
 2. After each of the files is uploaded, be sure that we are all using the same table names, rename the table of your county outlines to "usa_counties" and rename your youth jailed data to "youth_jailed".
 3. Go to the Map tab in the usa_counties table and play around with some of the styling options.